DINHC/starcitizen/README.md

    5. Create a new jupyter notebook with all necessary dependencies

-   6. In Jupyter Notebook, multiple graphs were made that focused on the ship size (Snub, Small, Large, Capital)
+   6. In Jupyter Notebook, multiple dataframes were made that focused on the ship size (Snub, Small, Large, Capital)
+        A. Different graphs were then made focsuing on ship boost speed and combat speed
+        B. Exported the different dataframes as CSVs (each one corresponding to the ship size).

    7. Created a new CSV called starcitizenSQL.csv.
 Had to adjust data for pgAdmin but was able to import into pgAdmin